 We need to remember to be gentle with ourselves, to remember that we’re living in the gap.
 To just keep trying.

 And when someone else offends us, well, maybe they’re living in the gap, too.

-All this from a little girl who just wanted to practice writing new letters.
+So here I am, waxing on about wishing I could be as brave as I think I should be, and my little girl just wanted to practice writing new letters.
 I’m so proud of her, and I want the whole world to know it.